ABC Reading Eggs logo

 Sight words are ones that cannot be easily sounded out and need to be recognised on sight.
 High‑frequency sight words are ones that occur very often in reading and writing (e.g. you, I, we, am, had, and, to, the, have, they, where, was, does).

-The strategy for learning sight words is, "See the word, say the word".
 Learning to identify and read sight words is essential for young children to become fluent readers.
 Most children will be able to learn a few sight words at the age of four (e.g., is, it, my, me, no, see, and we) and around 20 sight words by the end of their first year of school.
-You can teach sight words by playing with flashcards and using reading programs like ABC Reading Eggs.

-10. Be patient; the best way to teach kids to read is to make it fun!
+10. Be patient the best way to teach kids to read is to make it fun!

-Every child learns at his or her own pace, so always remember the single most important thing you can do is to make it enjoyable.
 By reading regularly, mixing things up with the activities you choose, and letting your child pick out their own books occasionally, you'll instil an early love of reading and give them the best chance at reading success in no time.

 Free Trial